PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

 named `example-conversion-webhook-server` in `default` namespace and serving traffic on path `/crdconvert`.

 {{< note >}}
-When the webhook server is deployed into the Kubernetes cluster as a service, it has to be exposed via a service on port 443 (The server itself can have an arbitrary port but the service object should map it to port 443).
+When the webhook server is deployed into the PlaidCloud cluster as a service, it has to be exposed via a service on port 443 (The server itself can have an arbitrary port but the service object should map it to port 443).
 The communication between the API server and the webhook service may fail